• Skip to main content

 Instant Pot

 • Pour ½ cup water into the inner pot.
 Position a trivet or all metal steamer basket in the pot.
-Place the florets into the steamer basket, then sprinkle with ½ tsp kosher salt.
+Place the florets into the steamer basket, then sprinkle with ½ teaspoon kosher salt.

 • Secure the lid and ensure the pressure valve is set to Sealing.
 Program to HIGH pressure 3 minutes for crisp tender florets, or HIGH pressure 4 minutes for soft, mashable florets.
 It will take approximately 10 minutes for the pot to come to pressure.